 DevOps Maturity Model – From Traditional IT to Complete DevOps

-DevOps has transformed the IT industry by changing the way teams operate and collaborate in the process chain and workflow.
+DevOps has transformed the IT industry by changing how teams operate and collaborate in the process chain and workflow.

 By now, most organizations will have achieved some level of DevOps implementation in their software journey.

-While there are a few in the process of understanding DevOps impact, a few are yet to realize the complete DevOps potential.
+While there are a few in the process of understanding DevOps impact, a few are yet to realize the full DevOps potential.

 This is what the ‘DevOps Maturity Model’ precisely speaks about!